aramiscd/jsonfmt/README.md

 ## Installation

-I'd like to provide a fully statically linked linux binary, but I haven't yet figured out how create that from Haskell sources.
+I'd like to provide a fully statically linked linux binary, but I haven't yet figured out how to create that from Haskell sources.
 For now there is just a provisional install script for Ubuntu 18.04 and 19.04.
 It will attempt to build jsonfmt and copy it to `~/.local/bin/`.
 It will not touch your `$PATH`.

 ```bash